 Redacted

-By Hoda Amer (she/her)
+By Dr. Hoda Amer (she/her)

 Image credit: Hoda Amer, used with permission

 In Redacted I attempt to capture the struggles and plight of human trafficking victims and survivors.
-Lady Justice stands at the center; her hair is made of black and white figures, stars, and Yin-Yang symbols, representing Justice's clarity and duality.
+Lady Justice stands at the centre; her hair is made of black and white figures, stars, and Yin-Yang symbols, representing Justice's clarity and duality.
 The blindfold signifies impartiality but is imperfect, with blinders and slits, showing that bias remains within the court systems.
 The left scale of justice is tangled in cobwebs, reflecting the justice system's complexity and delays, while the right scale, smaller and adorned with rays and butterfly-like figures, suggests that hope is real but distant and just out of reach.
 Below, victims appear stone-like, chained and withdrawn.
-Black boxes beside each survivor represent "redaction," highlighting their obscured identities and societal invisibility.
-Small dark figures with wings surround the victims with their embrace, symbolizing healing and inner resilience.
+Black boxes beside each survivor represent ‘redaction’, highlighting their obscured identities and societal invisibility.
+Small dark figures with wings surround the victims with their embrace, symbolising healing and inner resilience.
 A few of the drawn figures reach above to Lady Justice’s hair- they enter the system seeking reform and justice and for all.

 Got a feminist opinion you want to share?
 We want to publish your work!
 Anyone can contribute to the GJP blog, no experience necessary!
 Find out more about being featured on our blog.